Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 A)<br>
 Operation of child `<LogoutModal/>`:<br>
 If the user has logged in and then at some stage logs out, the `<LogoutModal/>` shows for several seconds then disappears.
 It simply displays a message telling the user that she has logged out. <br>
-NOTE: Fri2June23 - might be worth moving most of the code that conditionally renders `<LogoutModal/>` out of `<LandingPage/>`’s return function (and obviously change the code completely) but it may not be worth bothering as it is valid code and does work -- see notes<br><br><br><br>
+<br><br><br><br>

 B)<br>
 Operation of child `<LoginModal/>`:<br>
 a)<br>
 `<LoginModal/>` has two screens, one for logging in and one for registering.<br>
-Code conditionally renders this component according to the value of state property showLogin. <br>
+Code conditionally renders this component according to the value of a state property of `<LandingPage/>` called showLogin. <br>
 Two onClick handlers set the value of showLogin:<br>
-i)    the onClick handler of `<LandingPage/>`’s Login button. this also sets `<LoginModal/>` prop whichModalScreen to “login”, which tells `<LoginModal/>` to show the login screen only<br>
+i)    the onClick handler of `<LandingPage/>`’s button that reads "Login".
+This handler also sets `<LoginModal/>` prop whichModalScreen to “login”, which tells `<LoginModal/>` to show the login screen only<br>
-ii)   the onClick handler of `<LandingPage/>`’s Learn how to register button.
-This also sets `<LoginModal/>` prop whichModalScreen to “register”, which tells `<LoginModal/>` to show the register screen only.<br><br><br>
+ii)   the onClick handler of `<LandingPage/>`’s button that reads "Learn how to register".
+This handler also sets `<LoginModal/>` prop whichModalScreen to “register”, which tells `<LoginModal/>` to show the register screen only.<br><br><br>

 b)<br>
 `<LoginModal/>`’s login screen:<br>
 This is a form with one input (for email). <br>
-The onClick handler for this screen’s Start exploring button:<br>
+The onClick handler for this screen’s button that reads "Start exploring"<br>
-i)   validates the email input (showing error messages in red on screen on invalid user input and NOT contacting the backend) <br>
+i)   validates the email input (showing error messages in red on screen on invalid user input, in which case there is no contact with the backend) <br>
-ii)  on valid user input sends the email string to the backend, which returns a js object like this:<br>
+ii)  sends the email string to the backend when the user input is valid.
+The backend returns a JSON object that this handler converts to a Javascript object.
+The JS object looks like this:<br>
 `{
 email: “test@test”,
 name: “Testy Tester”
 }`<br>
-iii) sets AuthContext.js’s state property unit to this js object<br>
+iii) sets `authContext`’s state property unit to this Javascript object. `<LoginModal/>` has access to `authContext`’s setUnit function via React context. `authContext` makes its unit and setUnit state properties available to every component of this app.<br>
 iv)  calls a `<LandingPage/>` function that makes all of the main `<LandingPage/>` buttons operable and opaque.<br><br><br>

 c)<br>